 When temperatures rise above 85 to 90 degrees F (depending on humidity) during the day and 75 degrees F at night, pollen will become unviable.
 Humidity can also come into play.
 In the extreme humid regions of the U.S., pollen may become so sticky that it does not fall.
 On the other end of the spectrum, in the arid regions, pollen may become so dry that it does not stick to the female part of the flower.
 Many gardeners try to gently shake the plant to encourage pollination, but a lot of times it is just not going to work.

-If you have this problem, the best thing to do is to keep the plant healthy and fertilized.
-Try Bonnie Plants Herb & Vegetable Plant Food.
-The plant will start to produce again when the weather becomes favorable.
-Heirloom tomatoes can be even fussier about temperatures than most hybrid tomatoes, and in some areas will wait until late summer or early fall to start setting fruit.
+If you’re faced with tomato plants not setting fruit, the best thing to do is to keep the plants healthy and fertilized.
+Try Bonnie Plants Herb, Vegetable & Flower Plant Food.
+The plants will start to produce again when the weather becomes favorable.
+Note, though, that heirloom tomatoes can be even fussier about temperatures than most hybrid tomatoes, and in some areas will wait until late summer or early fall to start setting fruit.

 There are tomato varieties that will set more fruit than most in the heat (although extreme heat will inhibit most all of these plants from setting fruit).
-Talladega and Solar Fire are two of these varieties.
-For more heat-setting varieties, check out Bonnie Plants heat tolerant tomato varieties.
-Also be sure to consult our Bonnie Plants Learn & Grow Library if you have other questions about growing tomatoes.
+Heatmaster and Solar Fire are two of these varieties.
+For more, check out the full range of Bonnie Plants’ heat tolerant tomato varieties.
+Also be sure to consult our Tomatoes page for more info on planting, growing, and caring for tomato plants.